victorkvor/wannacry-vs-lockbit/LockBit.md

 			With all these checks, the function seems to exclude anything that couldn't be a normal string, which we were passing to the function implementation, which is strange, as it would always be invalid.
 But if we look at [`Microsoft Documentation`](https://learn.microsoft.com/en-us/windows/win32/debug/pe-format#export-address-table), it could be a literal string pointing to a forwarded exported function, not the actual implementation.
 This is not valid for loading a library dynamically in a hidden way, as LockBit attempts.
 			We will rename the function to `func_char_verifier`:
 			<div align="center"><img src="images/lockbit_51.png" alt="screenshot"></div>
 		So after checking the previous function and corroborating it with [`Microsoft documentation`](https://learn.microsoft.com/en-us/windows/win32/debug/pe-format#export-address-table), it checks if it's a forwarded export or the actual function implementation.
-We will rename the function to `func_diff_fwexport:
+We will rename the function to `func_diff_fwexport`:
 		<div align="center"><img src="images/lockbit_52.png" alt="screenshot"></div>

   .